stanleylio/coraltank/README.md

     - This doesn't preclude the rest of the controller to use external services for say telemetry, as long as network interruption doesn't interfere with thermostat operation
 - The solenoid valves must be cycled periodically even when thermostat is inactive (e.g. no ongoing experiment and thus no profile to track)
 - Valve state must fail-safe.
 If the fault condition is unrecoverable (e.g. temperature sensor malfunction), the valves (especially the hot valve) must not stay open
+- I say "controller" here, but they are typically deployed dozens at a time.
+Organization of code and configurations must minimize the amount of bootstrapping work required for each controller (ideally, clone the same SD card image and run perhaps at most one bash script)

 ## Requirements for the user interface (the Control Panel)